jakubvalenta/real-emoji/content/font.md

 ### iOS

 1. Your device needs to be **jailbroken**.
-This poses a security risk, so unless your device is already jailbroken, we don't suggest jailbreaking it just to install some emojis.
+This poses a security risk, so unless your device is already jailbroken, we don't suggest jailbreaking it just to install some emoji.
 2. Install the app BytaFont from a Cydia repository.
 3. Use the app BytaFont to replace the default emoji font.
 4. Please search the internet for more information.

 ### Android

 1. Your device needs to **rooted**.
-This poses a security risk, so unless your device is already rooted, we don't suggest rooting it just to install some emojis.
+This poses a security risk, so unless your device is already rooted, we don't suggest rooting it just to install some emoji.
 2. Download [Emoji.ttf](/dist/Emoji.ttf).
 3. Copy the font file using `adb` to `/system/fonts` and replace the default emoji font.
 4. See [How to Install Custom Fonts on your Android Device](https://joyofandroid.com/how-to-install-custom-fonts-on-your-android-device/) for more information.